Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Results and Discussion

-The behaviour of $r$ in Fig.~\ref{fig:bulk_and_gb_Enthalpies_comparison_v3_and_v4}~(b) suggests that even higher values of $r$ may be attained at even lower temperatures, and thus it raises the question of whether there is a limit to r for this model.
+The behaviour of $r$ in Fig.~\ref{fig:bulk_and_gb_Enthalpies_comparison_v3_and_v4}~(b) suggests that even higher values of $r$ may be attained at even lower temperatures, and thus it raises the question of whether there is a limit to $r$ for this model with the defect-chemical parameters of Tables~\ref{tbl:defect_model_parameters} and \ref{tbl:gb_model_parameters}.
 For the case of a single diffusion mechanism,\cite{Parras.2020} $r \leq 1$ was established as the physical limit based on the behaviour of $\Phi_{0}(T)$.
 In the present case, we can extend the arguments of Parras and De Souza\cite{Parras.2020} to the more complicated model.
-The first part is that the highest possible value of $\Delta H^\mathrm{gb}_{D}$ is $\Delta H^\mathrm{b}_{D,\mathrm{i}} \approx \qty{6.5}{\electronvolt}$ (i.e. that of the isolated strontium vacancies), and it corresponds to $r = 1$ for the isolated vacancies.
+The first part is that the highest possible value of $\Delta H^\mathrm{gb}_{D}$ is $\Delta H^\mathrm{b}_{D,\mathrm{i}} \approx \qty{6.5}{\electronvolt}$ (i.e.~that of the isolated strontium vacancies), and it corresponds to $r = 1$ for the isolated vacancies.
 The second part is that $r > 1$ is generated by $\Delta H^\mathrm{b}_{D}$ being lower than $\Delta H^\mathrm{b}_{D,\mathrm{i}}$ through a dominant contribution from the \ch{(v_{Sr}v_{O})^{x}} associates.
 And the lowest value for $\Delta H^\mathrm{b}_{D}$ is $ \qty{4.9}{\electronvolt} $.
-Thus, putting the two parts together we obtain --- for this system, with these defect chemical parameters --- an upper limit of $r \leq 1.3$.
+Thus, putting the two parts together we obtain --- for this system with these parameters --- an upper limit of $r \leq 1.3$.